josephpal/esp32-LoraWAN/README.md

 | payload length  | 5 |
 | encrypted message | Ó ñ . .
 K ¶ Ý " Õ ¢ È  -  .
 V |

 Every package has a kind of life cycle.
 After a package is created and transmitted, the sender will wait until he receives a confirmation, a resent request or a timeout.
 Those three cases are possible, because either a package get lost, or our information in the package header is corrupted.
-In both cases the receiver will request the sent package again.
+In both cases the receiver will request to sent the package again.
 It is also possible that the receiver never received our package and in case we didn't implemented a timeout functionallity, we would wait infinitely for a response.

 <p align="center"><img width="85%" src="documentation/sender-receiver-transmission.png"></img></p>

-If a confirmation packages is received by the sender, he can proceed sending an new messgae.
-In case of a timeout, we currently decided to send a new message instead of trying to send the old message again (has to be done file ```LoRaHandler.cpp``` in line 240 and following).
-If the sender receives a resent request, the already as transmitted message will be resent and as long as he won't receive a confirmation or timeout a new transmission is blocked.
+If a confirmation packages is received by the sender, he can proceed sending a new messgae.
+In case of a timeout, we currently decided to send a new message instead of trying to send the old message again (has to be done in file ```LoRaHandler.cpp```, line 240 and following).
+If the sender receives a resent request, the already as transmitted marked message will be resent and as long as he won't receive a confirmation or timeout a new transmission is blocked.

-Each package which is transmitted will be counted, for sending the current number of sent package will be stored in the ```LoRaHandler.h``` class property ```msgCount``` (equivalent to msgID) and for receiving in ```lastPacketID``` (equivalent to pkgID).
+Each package which is transmitted will be count, for sending, the current number of sent packages will be stored in the ```LoRaHandler.h``` class property ```msgCount``` (equivalent to msgID) and for receiving in ```lastPacketID``` (equivalent to pkgID).
 Like mentioned above, this is necessary for detecting package loss and therefore mandatory for creating a resent request.
 Both communication partners have those two counters.
 For the handshake process, the ```lastPacketID``` counter from the receiver will be set to the ```msgCount``` of the sender, so the next package will have the id equal to the ```lastPacketID``` incremented by one.
 The two ```msgCount``` counters can be out of sync, because also the receiver in case of sending a confirmation package (received, resent) will count his transmitted packages and the sender will check the package number of the confirmation as well.

 A confirmation of a confirmation package itself is prohibited, otherwise we would fall into a closed loop.
 This also applies in the event of a resent request (note: this case is currently note implemented!).